molgenis/molgenis-emx2/e2e/README.md

     },
 ```

-When running tests in files named `admin!`, be sure to run `auth.setup.spec.ts` first to ensure login session is defined.
+When running tests in files which name start with `admin!`, be sure to run `auth.setup.spec.ts` first to ensure login session is defined.
 See also: https://playwright.dev/docs/auth#authenticating-in-ui-mode

 ## Adding tests